Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Applied heliophysics, mutatis mutandis

 The effect on the Earth of a nearby supernova and the effect on more distant planets from supernovae at distances up to 30~pc will include an increase in the amount of neutral hydrogen atoms, dust, supernova metals, and Galactic cosmic rays reaching the planet's atmosphere.
 The latter would influence the planet's magnetosphere and change the planet's atmospheric chemistry, including the important molecule ozone.''

-\chapter{{\bf Applied heliophysics, {\em mutatis mutandis}, \ldots}}
+\chapter{{\bf Applied heliophysics, {\em mutatis mutandis}}}

-\immediate\write\tempfile{\unexpanded{\centerline{{\bf Chapter 15}}}} Our advancing understanding of the processes that are part of the network of Sun-planet connections in heliophysics is being applied and tested in innovative studies of star-exoplanet couplings.
-A small sampling from the already extensive and rapidly growing literature illustrates the fertile and diverse fields that heliophysics finds in astrophysics at large: \begin{itemize}\customitemize \item For ultracool stars near the boundary of the stellar and substellar regimes, where coronal heating fails as the photosphere decouples from the magnetic field because of weak ionization, an analogy has been identified with Jupiter's magnetosphere in which failure of co-rotation introduces stresses in the field that ultimately lead to an auroral radio signature that can have a counterpart in ultracool stars (e.g., \href{https://ui.adsabs.harvard.edu/abs/2009ApJ...699L.148S/abstract}{this paper by \citet{2009ApJ...699L.148S}}, and \href{https://ui.adsabs.harvard.edu/abs/2017ApJ...846...75P/abstract}{this work by \citet{2017ApJ...846...75P}}).
+Our advancing understanding of the processes that are part of the network of Sun-planet connections in heliophysics is being applied and tested in innovative studies of star-exoplanet couplings.
+A small sampling from the already extensive and rapidly growing literature illustrates the fertile and diverse fields that heliophysics finds in astrophysics at large: \begin{itemize}\customitemize \item For ultracool stars near the boundary of the stellar and substellar regimes, where coronal heating fails as the photosphere decouples from the magnetic field because of weak ionization, an analogy has been identified with Jupiter's magnetosphere in which failure of co-rotation \indexit{magnetosphere!ultra cool stars}introduces stresses in the field that ultimately lead to an auroral radio signature that can have a counterpart in ultracool stars (e.g., \href{https://ui.adsabs.harvard.edu/abs/2009ApJ...699L.148S/abstract}{a paper by \citet{2009ApJ...699L.148S}}, and \href{https://ui.adsabs.harvard.edu/abs/2017ApJ...846...75P/abstract}{work by \citet{2017ApJ...846...75P}}).

-\item For cool stars in general, signatures of stellar winds are evasive other than indirectly through magnetic braking over many millions of years, but where such a wind collides with the interstellar medium a neutral-hydrogen wall forms whose optical depth for, e.g., Lyman $\alpha$ radiation provides a field-independent measurement of mass-loss rates (\href{https://ui.adsabs.harvard.edu/abs/2005ApJ...628L.143W/abstract}{see \citet{2005ApJ...628L.143W}}).
+\item For cool stars in general, signatures of stellar winds are evasive other than indirectly through magnetic braking over many millions of years, but where such a wind collides with the interstellar medium a neutral-hydrogen wall forms whose optical depth for, e.g., Lyman $\alpha$ radiation \indexit{astrosphere!Lyman $\alpha$ signal}provides a field-independent measurement of mass-loss rates (\href{https://ui.adsabs.harvard.edu/abs/2005ApJ...628L.143W/abstract}{see \citet{2005ApJ...628L.143W}}).

-\item Another signature of stellar winds may be found in observations of the bowshock around the magnetosphere/exosphere of a transiting exoplanet during pre-transit phases (\href{https://ui.adsabs.harvard.edu/abs/2015ApJ...810...13C/abstract}{see \citet{2015ApJ...810...13C}}).
+\item Another signature of stellar winds may be found in observations of the bow shock around \indexit{bow shock!stellar wind}the magnetosphere/exosphere of a transiting exoplanet during pre-transit phases (\href{https://ui.adsabs.harvard.edu/abs/2015ApJ...810...13C/abstract}{see \citet{2015ApJ...810...13C}}).